Proxima89/secure-access-system/README.md

 pip install -r requirements.txt`

 4. Make your changes: Implement your feature or bug fix.
 Ensure that your code follows the project's coding standards and includes appropriate documentation and tests.
-5. Run tests: Run the existing tests (Still under process) and add new tests as needed to ensure your changes work correctly. pytest
+5. Run tests: Run the test in python enviropnment with `pytest --cov=. --cov-report=term-missing` (Which will generate coveage file as well) and add new tests as needed to ensure your changes work correctly.
+The current tests are still under progress.
 6. Commit your changes: Write a clear and concise commit message describing your changes.
 `git add .
 git commit -m "Add detailed description of your changes"`